Tübingen, Germany. “What Is Time?”

 Places give me energy.
 Especially those I like even before I see them.
 Intuitively, I knew I’d love Tübingen.
 It’s a Middle Ages gem beautifully preserved and enriched with a vibrant modern-day touch.

-I’m looking around not only to the gorgeous houses but also for an exchange office.
+I’m looking around not only at the gorgeous houses but also for an exchange office.
 None in sight so I ask the first person on a bicycle (and thus a local) about one.

 To my amazement, the guy does not for a second stop pedalling while he gives direction to the Deutsche Bank.
 Halfway through the explanation, he suddenly changes his mind and says “I’ll take you there if you want, it’s not far from here!”